qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/setup_a_low-level_library.rst

 Setup a low-level library
 *************************

-A low-level library is interesting for all those who like to use the <.:low_level_apis|low-level APIs> of qooxdoo.
+A low-level library is interesting for all those who like to use the :doc:`low-level APIs <.:low_level_apis>` of qooxdoo.
 Such a library consists of a pre-build javascript file that contains only the low-level classes of qooxdoo.
 For instance, no GUI toolkit (widgets, layouts, theming) is included.

 Create a low-level skeleton
 ===========================